ash-shukla/ai_summarizer/README.md

 - Python
 - Ollama [Link text](https://ollama.com/download/OllamaSetup.exe)
+- Then open cmd and run [ollama run llama3.2] this will pull llama3.2 model, which is used as the LLM for this application

 3- Before installing the libraies its recommended to create a virtual environment where all the dependencies can be installed: